 The last update was adopted in 2014.
 Since then, the Planning Department pursued multiple initiatives that evaluated and analyzed housing needs and strategies in collaboration with our community partners.
-Phase I of this Housing Element Update started in June 2020 and was focused on an extensive outreach and engagement process to discuss the shared values and key ideas heard during those recent multiple initiatives.
-Phase II began in April 2021 with the publication of the draft goals, policies and actions (Attachment A), an informational hearing at the Planning Commission, and the kick-off of a second engagement process to vet the draft ideas through focus groups, a housing policy group and other community conversations.
+Phase I of this Housing Element Update started with a hearing at the Planning Commission on May 28, 2020 and was focused on an extensive outreach and engagement process to discuss the shared values and key ideas heard during those recent multiple initiatives.